Facebook X Instagram Youtube Pinterest TikTok

 The Wayside Inn (Middletown, Virginia)

-The Wayside Inn is the oldest continuously operated inn in the United States.
+The Wayside Inn, known as one of the oldest continuously operated haunted inns in the United States, has been welcoming guests since 1797.
 It is located in Shenandoah Valley and has been open since 1797.
 Back then, it was known as Wilkenson’s Tavern.
-It was a popular “stagecoach stop, a relay station where fresh horses were readied, and where bounce-weary passengers could rest and refresh themselves.”2
+It was a popular stagecoach stop, a relay station where fresh horses were readied, and where bounce-weary passengers could rest and refresh themselves.

 The Wayside Inn.
 Image Source: Kayla Faith